RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrevrange.md

   - _label_`=` - _key_ does not have the label _label_
   - _label_`!=` - _key_ has label _label_
   - _label_`=(`_value1_`,`_value2_`,`...`)` - key with label _label_ that equals one of the values in the list
-  - _lable_`!=(`_value11_`,`_value2_`,`...`)` - key with label _label_ that doesn't equal any of the values in the list
+  - _lable_`!=(`_value1_`,`_value2_`,`...`)` - key with label _label_ that doesn't equal any of the values in the list

   Note: Whenever filters need to be provided, a minimum of one _label_`=`_value_ filter must be applied.

 Optional parameters:

-* FILTER_BY_TS _ts_... - Followed by a list of timestamps to filter the result by specific timestamps
+* `FILTER_BY_TS` _ts_... - Followed by a list of timestamps to filter the result by specific timestamps
-* FILTER_BY_VALUE _min_ _max_ - Filter result by value using minimum and maximum.
+* `FILTER_BY_VALUE` _min_ _max_ - Filter result by value using minimum and maximum.

-* WITHLABELS - Include in the reply the label-value pairs that represent metadata labels of the time series.
-If `WITHLABELS` or `SELECTED_LABELS` are not set, by default, an empty Array will be replied on the labels array position.
+* `WITHLABELS` - Include in the reply the label-value pairs that represent metadata labels of the time series.
+If `WITHLABELS` or `SELECTED_LABELS` are not set, by default, an empty array will be replied on the labels array position.

-* SELECTED_LABELS _label_... - Include in the reply a subset of the label-value pairs that represent metadata labels of the time series.
+* `SELECTED_LABELS` _label_... - Include in the reply a subset of the label-value pairs that represent metadata labels of the time series.
 This is useful when you have a large number of labels per series but are only interested in the value of some of the labels.
-If `WITHLABELS` or `SELECTED_LABELS` are not set, by default, an empty Array will be replied on the labels array position.
+If `WITHLABELS` or `SELECTED_LABELS` are not set, by default, an empty array will be replied on the labels array position.

-* COUNT _count_ - Maximum number of returned samples per time series.
+* `COUNT` _count_ - Maximum number of returned samples per time series.

-* ALIGN _value_ - Time bucket alignment control for AGGREGATION.
+* `ALIGN` _value_ - Time bucket alignment control for AGGREGATION.
 This will control the time bucket timestamps by changing the reference timestamp on which a bucket is defined.
      Possible values:
      * `start` or `-`: The reference timestamp will be the query start interval time (`fromTimestamp`).
      * `end` or `+`: The reference timestamp will be the query end interval time (`toTimestamp`).
      * A specific timestamp: align the reference timestamp to a specific time.
      * **Note:** when not provided, alignment is set to `0`.

-- AGGREGATION _aggregator_ _bucketDuration_
+- `AGGREGATION` _aggregator_ _bucketDuration_

   Aggregate results into time buckets.
   - _aggregator_ - Aggregation type: One of the following: